 2. Data Publishers — organize data, store data, and make data available to others.

-3. Tool and Technique Developers — create and share additional tools and techniques that are compatable with the CUAHSI-HIS system.
+3. Tool and Technique Developers — create and share additional tools and techniques that are compatible with the CUAHSI-HIS system.
 While the CUAHSI-HIS team has developed many of the key tools and techniques for HIS, the team is only producing a few of the many possible pieces that could be incorporated into this system.
 This leaves open numerous opportunities for others, throughout the hydrologic community, to contribute to HIS, by developing additional tools and techniques.

 What the CUAHSI-HIS team is doing for you?